orangemug/incremental/README.md

-# incremental
+# Incremental
-Increase/decrease values inside an `<input>` when you press `MOD+UP/DOWN` or `MOD+UP/DOWN`
+Keybinding to increase/decrease values inside an `<input>`.

 ## Usage
-Bind to an input element
+Basically when you press `MOD+UP/DOWN` or `MOD+UP/DOWN` then it'll increase the value.
+To bind to an input element

     var el = document.querySelector(".incremental-input");
     incremental.bind(el, {
-      // Faster if you don't require partial support
-      partials: true,
+      partials: false,
       modifier: function(e) {
         // These are the default modifiers
         if(e.shiftKey) return 10;